10 Ohio Native Plants for Wet Areas in Your Yard

 If you are still confused about them, you can start with the grass first or the plants that we think are low maintenance.
 It is time to give a fresh look to your rain garden!

-1. Wild bergamot
+1. Wild Bergamot (Monarda Fistulosa)

 The beautiful flowers that love wet areas.
 Wild bergamot has a fragrance that is similar to mint.
 So, it can freshen the area if you plant it.
 Although the plants can thrive in wet locations, a good air circulation is needed too.